 Interesting Fact About Jalianwala Bagh : Till today, the walls bear the bullet marks.
 A light and sound show recreates the painful tale.

 What you should see.
 You should check out the well, the Martyr’s Well, as well as the wall which still bears the marks of the bullets.

 15. Mahabalipuram, Tamil Nadu

 What you should see.
 The temples at Mahabalipuram often host numerous dance festivals.
-One among them; the Mamallapuram Dance Festival is an annual celebration that falls in the month of December of January.
+One among them; the Mamallapuram Dance Festival is an annual celebration that falls in the month of December and January.

 25 Offbeat Destinations in India for an Awesome Experience